Biodegradable and Compostable Plastics

 29 Aug 2022

-Global statistics show that 2.05 million tonnes of bio-based and biodegradable plastic and 335 million tonnes of conventional plastic were produced in 2017, accounting for about 0.6% of the plastics market.
-Of conventional plastic, 50.1% is produced mainly in Asia, with China contributing 29.4%, Japan 3.9%, and the rest of Asia 16.8%.
+Global statistics show 2.05 million tonnes of bio-based and biodegradable plastic and 335 million tonnes of conventional plastic were produced in 2017, accounting for about 0.6% of the plastics market.
+Some 29.4% of conventional plastic is produced in China, 3.9% in Japan, and 16.8% in the rest of Asia.
+Thus, in total Asia contributes to 50.1% of global conventional plastic production.
 Bio-based and biodegradable plastics are more expensive than conventional ones.
 A price comparison shows that a cup made from polylactic acid (PLA) is 30%–50% more expensive than a cup made from fossil-based plastic (The Norwegian Environment Agency, 2018).

-The Government of Malaysia has launched Malaysia’s Roadmap Towards Zero Single-Use Plastics 2018–2030 to achieve zero single-use plastics by 2030.
-During phase 1 (2018–2021) the Standard and Industrial Research Institute of Malaysia will revise ECO001, the ecolabelling criteria for degradable and compostable plastic packaging materials, to incorporate only biodegradable and compostable products and exclude photodegradable and oxo-degradable products.
-During phase 2 (2022–2025), the scope of biodegradable and compostable products will be extended, consisting of food packaging, plastic film, cutleries, food containers, cotton buds, polybags and plant pots, and slow-release fertilisers.
-During phase 3 (2026–2030), the volume of local biodegradable and compostable products will significantly increase and the scope of biodegradable and compostable products extended, including single-use medical equipment, diapers and women’s sanitary products, and other single-use plastics not included in circular economy.
+Malaysia’s Roadmap Towards Zero Single-Use Plastics 2018–2030 targets zero single-use plastics by 2030.
+During phase 1 (2018–2021) the Standard and Industrial Research Institute of Malaysia will revise ECO001, the eco-labelling criteria for degradable and compostable plastic packaging materials, to incorporate only biodegradable and compostable products and exclude photodegradable and oxo-degradable products.
+During phase 2 (2022–2025), the scope of biodegradable and compostable products will be extended, consisting of food packaging, plastic film, cutlery, food containers, cotton buds, polybags and plant pots, and slow-release fertilisers.
+During phase 3 (2026–2030), the volume of local biodegradable and compostable products will significantly increase and the scope of biodegradable and compostable products extended, including single-use medical equipment, diapers and women’s sanitary products, and other single-use plastics not included in the circular economy.

-In response to the massive discharge of plastic wastes to the sea, Indonesia’s Ministry of Industry is committed to promote sustainable and environmentally friendly industry by encouraging producers to produce biodegradable plastic.
-The ministry hopes that production of biodegradable plastics can be multiplied up to 10 times within 2 years.
-This movement targets not only cover replacement of shopping bags but also all types of packaging in both modern and traditional markets.
+In response to the massive discharge of plastic waste into the sea, Indonesia’s Ministry of Industry is committed to promoting sustainable and environmentally friendly industry by encouraging the production of biodegradable plastic.
+The ministry hopes biodegradable plastic production can be multiplied up to 10 times within two years, and targets not only covering the replacement of shopping bags but also all types of packaging in both modern and traditional markets.
 Statistics show a 200 tonnes/year current capacity of national biodegradable plastic.
-Plastic consumption in Indonesia reaches 5 million tonnes/year, which indicates the need to produce biodegradable plastic to meet the demand for it.
+Plastic consumption in Indonesia is 5 million tonnes/year, which indicates the need to produce biodegradable plastic to meet demand.

-In 2002, the Government of Japan introduced the Biotechnology Strategic Scheme and the Biomass Nippon Strategy to encourage the use of biomass, reduce fossil fuel consumption, and lessen global warming through biotechnology.
-The Biotechnology Strategic Scheme aims to replace 20% of conventional plastic with renewable resources by 2020, while the Biomass Nippon Strategy promotes development of biomass towns and the use of biofuels.
-Biomass Nippon has successfully driven companies to enhance their research and development on bio-based plastic.
-The Ministry of Environment allocated JPY5 billion (about US$45 million) in 2019 to develop a biodegradable plastic and subsidy provision for companies that produce plastic replacements (Barrett, 2018).
+Japan introduced the Biotechnology Strategic Scheme and the Biomass Nippon Strategy in 2002 to encourage the use of biomass, reduce fossil fuel consumption, and lessen global warming through biotechnology.
+The scheme aimed to replace 20% of conventional plastic with renewable resources by 2020, while the Biomass Nippon Strategy promotes the development of biomass towns and the use of biofuels.
+Biomass Nippon has successfully driven companies to enhance their research and development of bio-based plastic.
+The Ministry of Environment allocated JPY5 billion (about US$45 million at the time of writing) in 2019 to develop a biodegradable plastic and subsidy provision for companies producing plastic replacements (Barrett, 2018).
 About 33%–50% of the price of equipment to produce plastic alternatives can be covered by the ministry.
-The government is planning to create an international standard for marine biodegradable plastics.
-Companies are working to develop such plastics, while the Ministry of Economy, Trade, and Industry and other experts are formulating specifications.
-A leader in research and development of marine biodegradable plastic, Japan is expected to boost industrial competitiveness by developing the standard.

-Since 2013, the Government of China has helped fund bio-plastic industries to support local businesses and develop such industries all over the country.
-In 2016, biodegradable plastic consumption increased by up to 13.2% (GCIS, 2017).
-In this regard, many Chinese plastic producers start switching their plastic materials to biodegradable ones, such as corn, sugar, and other yields (Swift, 2009).
+The China government has helped fund bio-plastic industries since 2013 to support local businesses and develop such industries nationwide.
+Biodegradable plastic consumption increased by 13.2% in 2016 (GCIS, 2017), with many Chinese plastic producers switching their plastic materials to biodegradable ones, such as corn, sugar, and other yields (Swift, 2009).